-- complete all core courses, including 2 Northern Studies core courses (6 credits)
+- Two Northern Studies core courses (6 credits)

-- complete 1 First Nations Studies (FNST) I elective (3 credits)
+- One First Nations Studies (FNST) I elective (3 credits)

 NOTE: Students may take up to six credits from outside the School of Liberal Arts and School of Science; however, such coursework may not be transferable to programs at other post-secondary institutions.

 NOTE: The six open electives specified above may be filled with courses in the FNST I, II and III electives categories, provided all other requirements are already met.